kubilayture/react-weather-app/README.md

 ## Features

-- Search for a city to show current weather and 7 day forecast.
+- Search for a city to show current weather as widget and 7 day forecast.
 - View the details such as wind speed, humudity, clouds, sea level.

 ## List of Potential Features Will Be Added to App: